karmacoma-eth/SS2ERC721-starter-kit/README.md

 The most notable limitation is that SS2ERC721 does not support on-demand minting, only batch minting.
 And in the case of the specific implementation used in this starter kit, only a _single_ batch is supported, with a maximum size of 1228 recipients.

-The other big trade-off is that SS2ERC721 initializes as little storage as possible upfront, instead delaying storage initialization to when transfers occur.
+The other big trade-off is that SS2ERC721 initializes as little storage as possible upfront, instead delaying writes to storage on transfers.
 This makes transfers initially more expensive, and the view functions `ownerOf` and `balanceOf` are also more complex and more expensive.

 Check out the [full SS2ERC721 documentation](https://github.com/showtime-xyz/SS2ERC721#trade-offs) for more details about the trade-offs.